And the views expressed by the host of this program, documented to be almost always right now, 99.6% of the time.

 I like to say to my mother and father, I love them, and they listen every day.

-Me personally?
+Me, personally?

-And what about his choice of the street?
+And what about his choice?

 Well, he's not really going away.

-She didn't want to be trailblazer twice.
+She didn't want to be Trailblazer twice.

-Um the uh other names have been tossed around.
+The other names have been tossed around.

-Keach Hagee.
+Keech Hagee.

 King to step down after 25 years.